darthlukan/gitops-workshop/WORKSHOP.md

 $ git push -u origin $YOUR_USERNAME
 ```

 That's it, your environment is now prepared for the rest of the workshop content.
-To recap, we've forked the workshop
+To recap, we've branched the workshop
-content to our own GitHub accounts, copied and personalized the files with which we'll be working, and established our
+content, copied and personalized the files with which we'll be working, and established this as our
 "feature" branch.